C-Adam/Coding-Notes/JavaScript/Note.md

 };

  const passenger2 = Object.assign({}, passenger1); //Will create a shallow clone
- const passenger2 = { ...passenger1 }; //Will also only create a shallow clone
+//const passenger2 = { ...passenger1 }; //Will also only create a shallow clone

 passenger2.name = 'Bob';
 passenger2.id = 87172467126;